 The science bit

-Pure sprint efforts last from just a few seconds to a maximum of around 30, therefore your immediate or short-term energy generation systems play a big role.
+Pure sprint efforts last from just a few seconds to a maximum of around 30 seconds.
+Therefore, your immediate or short-term energy generation systems play a big role.

 For sprints peaking at around 10 seconds, your body switches to another compound, creatine phosphate (CP), to produce more ATP.
 All of this is done without the need for oxygen –in other words, anaerobically.

-Beyond 10 seconds of sprinting, ATP is produced by the breakdown of carbohydrate – a process called glycolysis.
+Beyond 10 seconds of sprinting, ATP is produced by the breakdown of carbohydrates in a process called glycolysis.
 This in turn produces pyruvate.
-In normal endurance riding, the oxygen you take in helps covert pyruvate into even more ATP.
+In normal endurance riding, the oxygen you take in helps convert pyruvate into even more ATP.

 However, when you’re sprinting and not getting enough oxygen to your cells, the pyruvate is broken down into lactate for rapid energy.
-But it doesn’t take long for lactic acid to build up, the dreaded ‘burn’ to start and a rapid loss of energy and power to occur.
+It doesn’t take long for lactic acid to build up at a faster rate than your body can use it, so the dreaded ‘burn’ starts and a rapid loss of energy and power will soon occur.

-The physiology of sprinting is not as complex or trainable as endurance performance – you’re using energy stored in the body and once it’s gone it’s pretty much gone.
-You can’t top up when you’re riding ﬂat-out, and even if you could somehow take on a gel or drink, it wouldn’t have an effect anyway!
+The physiology of sprinting is not as complex or trainable as endurance performance as you’re using energy stored in the body and once it’s gone it’s pretty much gone.
+You can’t top up when you’re riding ﬂat-out, and even if you could somehow take on an energy gel or drink, it wouldn’t have an effect anyway.

 Having said this, there are still plenty of exercises and activities you can do to improve your sprint technique, strength and, ultimately, speed.